EdbMails EDB Recovery and Migration software

 5. Plan 5: Perform a recovery with a Recovery database

-A Recovery Database (RDB) allows you to mount a backup database, such as one created by a Windows Server Backup and restores your data without affecting the existing database.
-If your Exchange server fails, you can use the RDB to restore your data from the backup.
-This method, however, is only applicable to Exchange Server 2016 and later.
+A Recovery Database (RDB) in Exchange Server lets you mount a backup copy of your mailbox database such as one created using Windows Server Backup, without affecting the active database.
+This is useful when your Exchange server fails or data needs to be recovered, as you can restore mailbox content directly from the backup.
+Keep in mind, this feature is only available in Exchange Server 2016 and newer versions.

 See steps to restore Exchange mailboxes from recovery database